symfony/symfony-docs/guides/en/Twig.markdown

 Helpers
 -------

-The default Symfony2 helpers are natively available within a Twig template via specialized tags.
+The default Symfony2 helpers are available within a Twig template via specialized tags:

     [twig]
     {# add a javascript #}